 Jazz & Friends National Day of School and Community Readings

-In honor of Mount Horeb, communities across the country join HRC's Welcoming Schools program and the National Education Association (NEA) for our annual Jazz & Friends National Day of School and Community Readings.
+Every year, in honor of the Mount Horeb community’s allyship, communities across the country join HRC's Welcoming Schools program for its annual Jazz & Friends National Day of School and Community Readings.

-HRC Foundation’s Annual Jazz and Friends readings are as diverse as the hosts and communities that come together to read.
+HRC Foundation’s annual Jazz & Friends readings are as diverse as the hosts and communities that come together to read.
 From your living rooms to a local bookstore to a community park, you can get creative in choosing a venue that best fits your community's needs!

-Welcoming Schools Resources for Gender-Inclusive Schools and Supporting Transgender and Non-Binary Students
+Welcoming Schools Resources for Creating Gender Inclusive Schools and Supporting Transgender and Non-Binary Students

-Find links to Welcoming Schools resources for answering chidrens' questions about gender, lesson plans and booklists with recommendations for students and adults.
+Find links to Welcoming Schools resources for answering children's questions about gender, lesson plans and booklists with recommendations for students and adults.